Entropy Bounds for Grammar-Based Tree Compressors: String straight-line programs versus higher-order empirical entropy of strings

 Our definition of $k^{th}$-order empirical entropy does not capture all regularities that can be exploited in grammar-based compression.
-Take for instance a complete unlabelled binary tree $t_n$ of height $n$ (all paths from the root to a leaf have length $n$).
+Take for instance a complete unlabeled binary tree $t_n$ of height $n$ (all paths from the root to a leaf have length $n$).
 This tree has $2^n$ leaves and is very well compressible: its minimal DAG has only $n+1$ nodes, hence there also exists a TSLP of size $n+1$ for $t_n$.
 But for every fixed $k$ the $k^{th}$-order empirical entropy of $t_n$ divided by $n$ converges to $2$ (the trivial upper bound) for $n \to \infty$.
 If $n \gg k$ then for every $k$-history $z$ the number of leaves with $k$-history $z$ is roughly the same as the number of internal nodes with $k$-history $z$.
 Hence, although $t_n$ is highly compressible with TSLPs (and even DAGs), its $k^{th}$-order empirical entropy is close to the maximal value.
-In the rest of this section we show that the same phenomenon occurs for the empirical entropy of strings as well.
+We show in the following that the same phenomenon occurs for grammar-based string compression and the well-established empirical entropy of strings.